East Coast Hiking Experience

 Time: 4 hours

-Day 6: Swansea - Hobart via Richmond
+Day 6: Swansea to Hobart via Richmond

 Hike name: Mt.
 Wellington summit and Organ Pipes